ishan-nitj/youtube-trending-music/README.md

 # Youtube Trending Music
-This is a web application that displays top 10 music videos(with links provided to them) from each genre from youtube.
+This is a web application made in flask framework that displays top 10 music videos(with links provided to them) from each genre from youtube.

 ### Requirements
 1. requests